OpenLMIS/openlmis-template-service/ERROR_HANDLING.md

 6. A Handler should never be taking one of our exception types, and returning a HTTP 500 level status.
 This class is reserved specifically to indicate that a programming error has occurred.
 Reserving this directly allows for easier searching of the logs for program-crashing type of errors.
+7. Handler's should log these exceptions at the DEBUG level.
+A lower-level such as TRACE could be used, however others such as ERROR, INFO, FATAL, WARN, etc should not.

 #### Example